-Type of Load Load Chargeable (as %age of NAV)

-Exit Load on redemption/ repurchase In respect of each purchase of Units - 1% if the

-Units are redeemed/switched-out within one
+Type of Load Load Chargeable (as %age of NAV) Exit Load In respect of each purchase of Units - 1% if the Units are redeemed/switched-out within one year of allotment.

-year of allotment

-Load on Switch / Exchange Switch-in: NIL

-Switch-out: Same as exit load

 For investments under 'Direct' plan, the Exit load applicable shall be the same as the exit load applicable in the respective Scheme/Scheme Portfolio.